ludbek/bro/readme.md

 Kills current tmux session.

 ## Tasks
 Bro supports task execution.
-The tasks are housed in a `.brotasks` file or `.brotasks` directory which houses other shell scripts.
+The tasks are housed in a `.brotasks` file or `.brotasks` directory.
+If `.brotasks` is a directory, it can have multiple shell scripts.
+Each script can have its own set of switch statements.
+Look at the `templates` directory of this repo for basic `.brotasks` script.
 The syntax for task execution is as follows:

 `$ bro [project] <task> [params]`